By Lisa Wells, RN

 I have not had my levels tested yet, but wondering if anybody has any insight to amount to be taking.
 Is it ok to take morning and night.
 What should my levels be at?

-I have now been taking for 2 months and I do notice a difference.
+I have now been taking for two months and I do notice a difference.
 Still have 10 pounds to lose.......more into cardio than lifting.

 Thanks, appreciate any insight